This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 With this sport, the jockeys are less focused on clearing the obstacles.
 Instead, their main aim is to perfect the aesthetics of each jump.

-This includes displaying grace and precision and showcasing the horse’s natural rhythm
+This includes displaying grace and precision and showcasing the horse’s natural rhythm.

 To do that, hunters should emphasize the bond between the horse and the rider.
 They must be in complete sync to pull off an incredible performance.